 If you have an idea of what different functions look like, you will have an easier time deciding what type of regression is needed for your data sets.

-We will be focusing on linear, quadratic and exponential functions (regressions).
+This lesson will investigate linear, quadratic and exponential functions (regressions).

 linear function